fedecan-ca/fedecan.ca/docs/en/announcements/2025-02-19-pixelfed_launch.md

 ---
+aside: false

+# Core Content Fields
-title: Launch of pixelfed.ca
+title: "Launch of pixelfed.ca"
+summary: "We are excited to announce pixelfed.ca, a new Pixelfed instance run by Canadians and hosted in Canada.
+Pixelfed is a free and open-source alternative to image sharing platforms such as Instagram."

+# Publication Fields
 date: 2025-02-19
 author: fedecan
+status: published
+featured: false

+# Organization Fields
 category: Announcement
+tags:
+  - Fediverse
+  - Platform
+  - Image Sharing
+  - Pixelfed

+# Featured Image
+featured_image:
-banner: "/announcements/banner/2025_02_19-pixelfed_launch.png"
+  image: "/announcements/banner/2025_02_19-pixelfed_launch.png"
-draft: false
-featured: true

-excerpt: "We are excited to announce pixelfed.ca, a new Pixelfed instance run by Canadians and hosted in Canada"
+  alt: "Flat icons of three Canadian landscapes.
+From left to right: a forest with geese flying, a mountain, and an inuksuk over some snow."

+# Content Options
+reading_time: 1

+# Built in Social Media Sharing Fields
 head:
   - - meta
     - property: og:type